Erfaniaa/erfaniaa/README.md

 Hi.
 My name is Erfan Alimohammadi.
-I'm a current data scientist at [@BaladMaps](https://github.com/BaladMaps) and a former software engineer at [@Cafebazaar](https://github.com/Cafebazaar).
-I'm also a computer engineering student at Shahid Beheshti University.
+I'm a data scientist and a software engineer and these are some highlights from my CV:

+- [56th Rank of ACM-ICPC World Finals](https://icpc.global/ICPCID/0X1FK464JA9X) (Rapid City 2017, sponsored by IBM)
+- [KTH Royal Institute of Technology](https://www.kth.se/en) Research Intern (under supervision of [Prof. Martin Monperrus](https://github.com/monperrus))
+- 2 years of work experience as a Software Engineer [@Cafebazaar](https://github.com/Cafebazaar)
+- 2 years of work experience as a Data Scientist [@BaladMaps](https://github.com/BaladMaps)
+- Lots of teaching and mentoring experience (as a teaching assistant, coach, and instructor)
+- Current Telecommunication Engineering master's student at the [Polytechnic University of Milan](https://www.polimi.it/en/) and former Bachelor's student in Computer Engineering at [Shahid Beheshti University](http://en.sbu.ac.ir/)

 You can contact me through email: erfan.aa@gmail.com